luluzhou1/alinush.github.io/about.md

 Slowly.
 He also enjoys travelling, but only to destinations with total solar eclipses.
 Naturally, he dislikes clouds.
-(Please join him in Antarctica, in 2021.)
+(Please join him <strike>in Antarctica, in 2021; or, in Winnemucca, Nevada on October 14th, 2023</strike> in Austin, Texas, on April 8th, 2024.)

 <strike><b>Alin might buy a motorcycle and risk the few, still-functioning limbs in his body.
 Someone should convince him not to do this.</b></strike>